parryk303/Atlas-Breath/README.md

 npm start
 ``

-go to http://localhost:4000 to start your search
+go to http://localhost:4000 to start your listing search